Azores Bucket List: What are the Top Tourist Attractions to Visit in Azores, Portugal?

 Every spot offers a vantage point for amazing views, but I recommend Vista do Rei towards the south rim near and derelict hotel Monte Palace.

-Visit the wine country in Pico Island
+Visit the wine country on Pico Island.

 The Azores also have a fine reputation of wine culture, especially Pico Island, making wine from the 15th century when the first settlers arrived on the island.
 It seems like the numerous volcanic eruptions are responsible for the fertile soil.